CRImier/micropython-ttgo-wristband/README.md

   - Script that contains the commandline to write the original image back to the ESP32
 - `interesting_things_orig_image.md`
   - Interesting observations about the original image
+- `esp32-idf4-20191220-v1.12.bin`
+  - The MicroPython image I'm using with this board
+- `flash_micropython.sh`
+  - A script to flash the MicroPython image included